gchq/gaffer-doc/docs/administration-guide/job-tracker.md

     }
     ```

-As the results 'cache' is a separate Gaffer graph; an additional `cache-store.properties` file will need to be created
+As the results 'cache' is a separate Gaffer graph; an additional `cache-store.properties` file must be created
-which contains the properties for your results graph.
+to configure store the properties for your results graph.
 This could be a MapStore or a separate table in your Accumulo cluster.
 The `storePropertiesPath` in your Operation Declarations JSON file is a path to this second store properties file
 which then allows the operation handlers to store results in the second graph.